jmench/Networks_ChatApp/README.md

 message, the client can then respond back to the server, and this can be repeated as long as the server is still running and no errors occur.
-To stop chatting and disconnect as a CLIENT, simply respond to the server with the message "!QUIT" and the connection will close.
+To stop chatting and disconnect as a CLIENT, simply respond to the server with the message `!QUIT` and the connection will close.
 Upon the CLIENT closing a connection, the server will recognize this and simply wait for a new connection.